Post job

 • Post a job on free websites.

-Your first interview with assistant superintendent candidates should focus on their interest in the role and their specific background experience.
+Your first interview with assistant superintendent candidates should focus on their interest in the role and background experience.
 As the hiring process goes on, you can learn more about how they'd fit into the company culture in later rounds of interviews.

-You should also ask about candidates' special skills and talents to see if they match with the ideal candidate profile you came up with earlier.
-Candidates who are good enough for the next step can then move on to the technical interview.
+You should also ask about candidates' unique skills and talents to see if they match the ideal candidate profile you developed earlier.
+Candidates good enough for the next step can complete the technical interview.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.